GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 ---

-## 6. The Torq Gamble: Markup as Wager
+## 6. The Torq Gamble is Markup as a Wager

 **Visual TL;DR**: Betting on robot productivity sets your markup — this is the Torq Gamble.